Skip to main content

 General Information

-The Drinking Water Revolving Fund (DWRF) provides below market rate loans for public water system improvements.
-The first step for obtaining a loan is to place a project on the Project Priority List (PPL).
-The Instructions for placing projects on the PPL as well as the Dates to Know can assist you with how to submit a proposal.
-Once a project is listed on the PPL the water system will also need to send a request to the Minnesota Public Facilities Authority to place the project on the Intended Use Plan (IUP).
+If the system is ready to move forward with a project that is listed on the PPL the water system will need to send a request to the Minnesota Public Facilities Authority to place the project on the Intended Use Plan (IUP).
 A water system can apply for the PPL and IUP in the same fiscal year.
-There is no obligation to obtain a loan if a project is listed.
+There is no obligation to obtain funding if a project is listed.
 Likewise, there is no guarantee that every listed project will be funded.

 Funding priority goes to projects that:

-• protect public health,
+• Protect public health.

-• provide adequate water supply, and
+• Provide adequate water supply.

-• assist communities with financial needs.
+• Assist communities with financial needs.

 Systems eligible for loans include: